 • Add in various textures, colors that mesh well with one another, and don’t be afraid to pop in a splash of pattern.
 Choose 1-2 simple patterns.
 Mix in patterns with solids to balance out the photo.

 * Basic isn’t a bad thing.
-Spice up basic pieces with layers (cardigans, layered button-up, sweater, scarf, hats) Add some texture.
+Spice up basic pieces with layers (cardigans, layered button-up, sweater, scarf, hats) It will add some texture and depth to your photos.

 • Keep accessories and jewelry simple.